vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 are lost, finding the right parameters to get to the correct script may take time, especially if the parameters were chosen as part of some automated process.
-Therefore the Sponsors should be advised to not only store their keys, but the parameters to the covenants too, to be able to do redeem even if the Issuer has suffered a full data loss.
+Therefore the Sponsors should be advised to not only store their keys, but the parameters to the covenants too, to be able to do redeem even if the issuer has suffered a full data loss.

 Data modification
 ~~~~~~~~~~~~~~~~~

-It is possible that the attacker may be able to modify data that is exchanged between the Sponsor
+It is possible that the attacker may be able to modify data that is exchanged between the sponsor
-and the Issuer on (re)issuance.
+and the issuer on (re)issuance.
 The procedures for issuance and re-issuance must be engineered
 in a way so that any malicious alternations of data be detected by one of the participants before
 the transaction is broadcasted.
 Semi-signed transactions must not be able to be broadcasted without
 authorization with the signature(s) of the other party (that is, the outputs must contain some assets